-Staff is currently seeking consultant assistance to develop a Five Year Bus Network Reimagining Plan scheduled for implementation between 2023 and 2028.
-Key project outcomes will include: 1) an evaluation of Santa Cruz METRO's current fixed route system; 2) Completion of at least two alternative scenarios illustrating different policy directions that the Santa Cruz METRO bus network might take, focusing on the tradeoffs between ridership and coverage goals; 3) final network scenarios matching three possible financial projections, one with current resources and two with additional financial resources; and 4) a process of interaction with stakeholders, city councils, the Santa Cruz METRO Board, and the public that provides opportunities to provide substantive and impactful input to the plan.
-Santa Cruz METRO completed its last comprehensive service analysis in 2016 on the heels of a fiscal crisis that led to service cuts.
-The current planning effort will focus on service expansion, with a goal of doubling ridership in five years.
-The first phase of the planning effort will focus on ensuring Santa Cruz METRO is making the best use of current resources while subsequent phases will envision a future transit network should additional resources become available.
+In October 2022, the Santa Cruz METRO Board of Directors set an agency goal to double ridership within five years to levels last seen in the mid-2000s.
+To aid in this effort, Santa Cruz METRO hired world-renowned transit planning consultants Jarrett Walker and Associates in December 2022 to develop a plan to "reimagine" Santa Cruz METRO.
+In 2023, the Reimagine Santa Cruz METRO plan completed 1) an evaluation of Santa Cruz METRO's current fixed route system; 2) designed two alternative scenarios illustrating different policy directions that the Santa Cruz METRO bus network might take, focusing on the tradeoffs between ridership and coverage goals; 3) developed final network scenarios matching three financial projections, one with current resources and two with additional financial resources; and 4) conducted a process of interaction with stakeholders, city councils, the Santa Cruz METRO Board, and the public that provided opportunities to provide substantive and impactful input to the plan.

+In fiscal year 2024, Santa Cruz METRO is focused on the implementation of the Reimagine Santa Cruz METRO plan.
+The first phase of Reimagine Santa Cruz METRO is being implemented in December 2023 and includes: